adamiturabi/arabic-tutorial-book/docs/5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8/index.md

 We have already studied the u-state of incomplete-action verbs in chapter\ \@ref(u-state-incomplete-action-verbs).
+And we will defer the study of a-state of incomplete-action verbs to chapter\ \@ref(a-state-incomplete-action-verbs).
 In this chapter we will study the
 $\emptyset$-state
 incomplete-action verb.